Rochet2/smallfolk_cpp/README.md

 ##Table cycles

 **Note: This feature was disabled cause of difficult implementing in C++ and possibly unwanted infinite cycles.
-All table assigning create copies now in the C++ code and no @ notation is recognised for serializing or deserializing.**
+All table assigning create copies now in the C++ code and no @ notation is recognised for serializing or deserializing.
+Any such references are set to nil when deserializing.
+Any @ references are otherwise deep copies in the C++ code **

 From original smallfolk
 > Sometimes you have strange, non-euclidean geometries in your table